abinit/abinit/doc/tutorial/tddft.md

 not able to get the correct ordering of the lower two triplet states ...
 One of our problems was intrinsic to the LDA/TDLDA approximation ...

-## The choice of the exchange-correlation potential
+## The choice of the exchange-correlation potential and kernel

 As emphasized in [[cite:Casida1998]], choosing a different functional for the self-consistent part (XC potential) and the generation of the coupling matrix (XC